 #3.
 Sweaters or Jackets

-Since babies can’t properly regulate their temperature at an early age, it’s a must to buy sweaters and jackets to keep him cozy and warm.
+Since babies can’t properly regulate their temperature early, buying sweaters and jackets is a must to keep them cozy and warm.

 Your baby will also need extra pairs of short-sleeved shirts to wear underneath a sweater or jacket.
 Look for ones with a stretchable neckline so you can easily slip it over your infant’s head.